 When a driver cancels the rental after pickup, say, due to car problems or just to return the car earlier than expected, HyreCar will reimburse a monetary amount based on days left in the rental, minus processing fees.How Does Insurance Work?

-For owners, HyreCar Protection provides a variety of coverage options through its insurance partner(s) to give Owner’s the flexibility to conveniently choose coverage levels they would like to receive while their vehicle(s) are rented out on the HyreCar platform.
-These plans include liability insurance, physical damage responsibility, and additional services like tickets and tolls.
+HyreCar Protection Plans provide a variety of coverage options through its insurance partner(s) to give Owner’s the flexibility to conveniently choose coverage levels they would like to receive while their vehicle(s) are rented out on the HyreCar platform.
+These plans include liability insurance, physical damage responsibility, and other additional services.

 What Do The Reviews Say?